akashmittal18/akashmittal18/README.md

 <h1 align="Left">Hi there, I'm Akash Mittal 👋</h1>

-<h4 align="Left">I am a Data Scientist/ML Engineer with a knack of learning new technologies</h4>
+<h4 align="Left">I am currently working in Data Science and Machine Learning field.</h4>

 - 🌱 I’m currently working in Data Science and ML Field.

+- 🧑‍💻 I am currently learning DSA

 - 😎 You can talk with me about [Technology, Cricket, TV shows and what not]